 - Do not go places where you are unable to wear a mask, such as restaurants and gyms, until 10 days has passed since your symptoms started or you tested positive.

-You may also choose to test before leaving isolation if you meet the criteria for ending after 5 days.
+You may also choose to test before leaving isolation if you meet the criteria for ending after 5 full days.
 If you’re able, use an antigen test toward the end of your 5-day isolation.
 If you test positive, continue to isolate until day 10.

 You should also: